MrCarrot102/Programowanie-urz-dze-mobilnych/README.md

 Motyle posiadły starożytną umiejętność panowania nad żywiołem ognia – kto wie, może w przyszłości nauczą się również władania lodem?

 English:
-Maslolot is an early version of our mobile game that brings players into a quirky and action-packed world of insects.
+Maslolot is an early version of my mobile game that brings players into a quirky and action-packed world of insects.
 The current version offers basic gameplay, and here’s what i'm planning for future updates:

 Adding multiple playable characters to diversify the gameplay.
 Introducing dynamic difficulty adjustments based on in-game time.
 Implementing power-ups to make the game more engaging and give players an edge.
 Enhancing graphics to make the world of Maslolot even more immersive.

 Why are beetles falling from the sky?
 The beetles have mastered the art of flying and decided to team up to challenge the butterflies.